Skip to main content

 ],

-Session serialization configuration
+Session serialization setting

-Medium impact The Laravel 13 skeleton (laravel/laravel) adds 'serialization' => 'json' to config/session.php.
-However, the framework’s internal default remains php.
+Impact: medium The Laravel 13 skeleton (laravel/laravel) adds 'serialization' => 'json' in config/session.php.
+However, the internal framework default remains php.

 // config/session.php